Sydney (South) - Haymarket

 Sydney (South) - Haymarket features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-The latest Census evaluation showed that in Haymarket, Sydney (South), 0.1% of dwellings were houses while 99.9% were other types such as semi-detached and apartments.
-In contrast, the Sydney metropolitan area had 2.3% houses and 97.7% other dwellings.
-Home ownership in Haymarket was at 12.0%, with mortgaged properties at 11.0% and rented ones at 76.9%.
-The median monthly mortgage repayment in Haymarket was $2,600, lower than Sydney metro's average of $2,705.
-The median weekly rent figure for Haymarket was $620, higher than Sydney metro's $550.
-Nationally, Haymarket's mortgage repayments were significantly higher at $1,863 and rents substantially above the national average of $375.
+In Sydney (South) - Haymarket, as per the latest Census, 0.1% of dwellings were houses while 99.9% comprised other types such as semi-detached and apartments.
+This contrasts with Sydney metropolitan area's figures of 2.3% houses and 97.7% other dwellings.
+Home ownership in Sydney (South) - Haymarket stood at 12.0%, with mortgaged dwellings at 11.0% and rented ones at 76.9%.
+The median monthly mortgage repayment was $2,600, lower than the Sydney metro average of $2,705.
+Median weekly rent in the area was $620, compared to $550 for Sydney metro.
+Nationally, Sydney (South) - Haymarket's mortgage repayments were higher at $1,863 and rents were substantially above the Australian average of $375.

 Frequently Asked Questions - Housing